Kartikey2427/EDUSITY/README.md

 # Edusity — Learn.
 Create.
 Share. 🎓✨

-Welcome to **Edusity**, a modern, responsive React learning platform where students and instructors can explore courses, read articles, and get in touch via a working contact form (enquiries can be sent straight to your email).
+Welcome to **Edusity**, a modern, responsive React platform where students and instructors can explore courses, read articles, and get in touch via a working contact form (enquiries can be sent straight to your email).
 This repository contains a React frontend with smooth in-page scrolling, a responsive slider, and a working contact form (EmailJS or server-side mail).

 ---